This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Furnished holiday let mortgages are used to acquire properties that will be let to short-term tenants, including tourists.
 To qualify, you must meet the requirements outlined above, as well as those put forward by the lender.

-Most lenders require a deposit of at least 25%, equating to a loan-to-value (LTV) of 75%, but deposits can be anything from an absolute minimum of 20% up to 40%.
+Most lenders require a deposit of at least 25%, equating to a loan-to-value (LTV) of 75%, but deposits can be from an absolute minimum of 20%.
 The total amount you can borrow will depend on the rental income, which in turn can vary based on everything from the property size to the location.

 You can use our calculator to check today’s holiday let mortgage rates.